brillout/react-streaming/README.md

 With `react-streaming`, all your page content is included in the HTML stream, giving you all the benefits of SSR.

 > [!NOTE]
-> It isn't entirely clear whether and how long crawlers (e.g. Googlebot) wait for the HTML stream to complete.
-That's why `react-streaming` automatically disables HTML Streaming for crawlers and falls back to "classic SSR" — see [Bots](#bots).
+> [It isn't clear how bots handle HTML streams](https://github.com/brillout/react-streaming/issues/39).
+For now, `react-streaming` takes a conservative approach and automatically disables HTML streaming for crawlers, falling back to classic SSR — see [Bots](#bots).

 > [!NOTE]
 > The order in which the content of your page is included in the HTML stream depends on which data comes first.
 For example, if you use a loading fallback component, the content of the loading component appears first, followed by the content of the main component after the `<Suspense>` boundary resolves.